evaniftekhar/first-project/README.md

 In 2024 so far, Apex Athletics currently leads the airbikes market share contributing 18% of sales with Peak Performance Gear suppling them; Elevate Fitness leads the rowing machines market share contributing 21% of sales with Peak Performance Gear also suppling them, and Spartan Sports leads the treadmills market share contributing 21% of sales with Iron Strength Equipment supplying them.

-Companies can benefit from expanding top product lines, optimizing bundling, and enhancing loyalty fitness programs to increase customer lifetime value.
-Targeted marketing and sales campaigns in certain monthly peaks throughout the year, along with improvements to digital channels to reach broader audience, will strengthen a companies market position and drive sustainable growth.

 ![ByteX Dataset ERD](Data/visualizations/ecommerce_ERD.webp)
 Gym Equipment Market Dataset ERD